 Distinguished Conservation Service Award Weekend (for Scouts BSA)

 The Hornaday Award Weekend provides Scouts BSA youth a path toward earning Scouting’s highest conservation award, offering all 21 Hornaday-qualifying merit badges, Leave No Trace classes, and conservation project opportunities.
 You can learn more information by visiting our Hornaday Weekend page, located at this link.

-«Up and Away» Nova Award classes at iFLY (for Cub Scouts, STEM Scouts, and Scouts BSA)
+«Up and Away» Nova Award classes at iFLY (for all Scouts)

 Our council’s STEM NOVA committee has teamed up with iFLY to offer a fun way for your Scouts to work on the BSA’s “Up and Away” Nova Award.
 There is a version for members of Cub Scout Packs, STEM Scouts Labs, and Scouts BSA Troops.
 To learn more, visit this page.